On April 16, 2011, Governor Robert Bentley signed Executive Order 13, directing

 organizational realignment of the Fusion Center within the Alabama Department of

-Homeland Security.
+Homeland Security (now Alabama Law Enforcement Agency).
 The executive order indicates the Fusion Center will serve as

 the primary entity within this state with the functional responsibility for the